graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 **Spectrometer** - a small and simple spectrometer that captures inorganic data.

-**CPU** - a small system for for processing sensor data and relaying it by bluetooth to user interfaces, such as Arduino Nano 33.
+**CPU** - a small system for for processing sensor data and relaying it by bluetooth to user interfaces, such as [Arduino Nano 33 BLE](https://store.arduino.cc/products/arduino-nano-33-ble-sense).

 **Software** - machine learning systems that can classify the sensor input from the microscope and/or spectrometer and classify the type and density of toxic